kabirvats/cse15l-report-1/index.md

 ## Step 3: Trying Some Commands

 Try out some commands! 'pwd', 'cd ..', 'ls', and 'cd' + file name in directory are all interesting ones.

+`pwd` - pwd stands for "present working directory" and prints the working directory the user is currently in.

+`cd ..` - cd stands for "change directory," and the .. means to go to the parent directory of the directory the user is executing commands in.

+`ls` lists the files within the work tree.

+`cd [file name]` moves you into a file.

-I got a list of all of the protected student folders by using 'cd ..' followed by 'ls'.
+Starting in my student folder, I got a list of all of the protected student folders by using 'cd ..' followed by 'ls'.

 ![Image](https://kabirvats.github.io/cse15l-report-1/command.PNG)